djalbat/yapp/README.md

       `, language, null, options);
 ```

 Yapp is not editable by default.
-If you want to make it editable and supply it with a callback to be invoked whenever its content changes, you can do via the options:
+If you want to make it editable and supply it with a callback function to be invoked whenever its content changes, you can do via the options object:

 ```
 const editable = true,